12 Top-Rated Tourist Attractions in Portsmouth

 1 HMS Victory

 A short distance north of the landing stage for ferries to the Isle of Wight, visitors can find the gateway to the old docks and the site of Lord Nelson's famous flagship.
-Built in 1765, this magnificent vessel has been fully restored to the full glory of its 197 ft length with five decks and 104 cannons.
-In his hour of victory at the Battle of Trafalgar in 1805, barely 20 minutes after he'd penetrated the French lines, Nelson was fatally wounded and died aboard this legendary ship.
+Built in 1765, the magnificent 197-foot-long HMS Victory - along with its five decks and 104 cannons - has been beautifully restored to its former glory.
+In his hour of victory at the Battle of Trafalgar in 1805, barely 20 minutes after he'd penetrated the French lines, Nelson was fatally wounded and died aboard his legendary ship.

-Afterwards, visit the Royal Naval Museum where you'll find numerous mementos relating to Nelson and seafaring in the 18th century, including a splendid 46ft panoramic painting by W. L. Wylie recording the course of the battle.
+Afterwards, visit the Royal Naval Museum, where you'll find numerous mementos relating to Nelson and seafaring in the 18th century, including a splendid 46-foot panoramic painting by William Lionel Wyllie recording the course of the battle.

 Location: HM Naval Base, Portsmouth